 - Disable XML-RPC in the Firewall Options in plugin Anti-Malware Security and Brute-Force Firewall.

 - Log out idle users automatically using the plugin Inactive Logout.

 - Disable file editing by placing the following code in your wp-config.php file:

 - Disable PHP file execution in uploads folder by creating a .htaccess file to place in /uploads directory that includes this code:

 Free Security Plugins

-After your WordPress setup is secure, make sure to install my personal favorite (and free!)
-WordPress security plugins, some which were referenced above:
+If you haven’t already by this point, make sure to install my personal favorite (and free!)
+WordPress security plugins, which were referenced above:

 - Anti-Malware Security and Brute-Force Firewall